 Dropout operation is defined as any input-to-output voltage ratio that requires frequency to drop to achieve the required duty cycle.
-At a given clock frequency the duty cycle is limited by minimum off time.
-Once this limit is reached, as shown in Figure 8-22, and the clock frequency was to be maintained, the output voltage would fall.
-Instead of allowing the output voltage to drop, the device extends the high-side switch on time past the end of the clock cycle until the needed peak inductor current is achieved.
-The clock is allowed to start a new cycle once peak inductor current is achieved or once a pre-determined maximum on time, ton-max, of approximately 9 μs passes.
+At a given clock frequency, duty cycle is limited by minimum off time.
+Once this limit is reached as shown in Figure 8-21 if clock frequency was to be maintained, the output voltage would fall.
+Instead of allowing the output voltage to drop, the LMR436x0-Q1 extends the high-side switch on time past the end of the clock cycle until the needed peak inductor current is achieved.
+The clock is allowed to start a new cycle once peak inductor current is achieved or once a pre-determined maximum on time, $t{\text{ON-MAX}}$, of approximately 9 μs passes.
 As a result, once the needed duty cycle cannot be achieved at the selected clock frequency due to the existence of a minimum off time, frequency drops to maintain regulation.
-As shown in Figure 8-21, if input voltage is low enough so that output voltage cannot be regulated even with an on time of tON-MAX, output voltage drops to slightly below the input voltage by VDROP1.
-For additional information on recovery from dropout, refer to Figure 8-12.
+As shown in Figure 8-20, if input voltage is low enough so that output voltage cannot be regulated even with an on time of $t{\text{ON-MAX}}$, output voltage drops to slightly below the input voltage by V{DROP} .
+For additional information on recovery from dropout, refer to Figure 8-11.